apool-io/apoolminer/README.md

 ### 3.4.2
 1. CPU and GPU performance improvements.
 ### 3.4.3
-1. CPU and GPU performance improvements.
+1. CPU and GPU performance improved by 50%-80%.